World's End Harem: Popularity

-As of November 2018, the first seven volumes of World's End Harem had over 3 million copies in circulation.
-As of December 2020, the manga had over 5 million copies in circulation.
-As of September 2021, the manga had over 7 million copies in circulation.
-Thanks to the manga's popularity, some of its characters have become popular cosplay themes, causing a trend in Japan where fans attempt to replicate their iconic costumes.
+By November 2018, the manga had over 3 million copies in circulation; over 5 million copies in circulation by December 2020; over 7 million copies in circulation December 2021; and over 9 million copies in circulation by May 2023.
+Due to the manga's popularity, some of its characters have become popular cosplay themes, causing a trend in Japan where fans attempt to replicate their iconic costumes.
 To commemorate the release of the manga's fifth volume, a collaborative event was held in Shueisha's adult magazine Weekly Playboy, in which 200 winners were selected to participate in an actual event that took place on March 17, 2018, at a bar in Shinjuku, Tokyo, where they were able to take pictures with gravure idols cosplaying as female characters from the series.

 Critical response

 The series received a mixed reception from critics.
-While it was praise for its unique approach to the harem genre, it was also criticized for its semi-apocalyptic setting, with many reviewers feeling it "didn't fit the harem format".
+While it was praised for its unique approach to the harem genre, it was also criticized for its semi-apocalyptic setting, with many reviewers feeling it "didn't fit the harem format".
 Maxwell Freedman of Comic Book Resources stated, "The harem genre has long been controversial.
 Criticism ranges from trashy and repetitive right down to damnable and misogynistic.
 World's End Harem doesn't do a whole lot to counter these criticisms, but it does have some deceptive depth.
 As the manga goes on, it becomes increasingly psychological, exploring the dystopian ramifications of a female-only future instead of simply glorifying it as a male paradise.
 This doesn't change the fact that the majority of the manga's appeal is, of course, in the fanservice."